Divirod/water-risk-solution-accelerator/README.md

 # Unlocking True Water Risk Assessment Across Insurance, Finance, Public Safety, and Beyond

 ## Water Risk Solution Accelerator
+This repo contains example notebooks to show case Divirod's Solution Accelerator in partnership with Databricks.
+This solutions accelerator illustrates how users can harness Divirod's water data, available in the Databricks Marketplace, to drive water related insights around the globe.
+For more information on the insights that can be driven by this dataset, please read the solution accelerator blog: [Unlocking True Water Risk Assessment Across Insurance, Finance, Public Safety, and Beyond](https://www.databricks.com/blog/unlocking-true-water-risk-assessment-worldwide).

 ## Solutions Acelerator Notebooks
 The goal of this repository is to serve as a solution accelerator for potential users of Divirod's data to become